TWA Flight 260: Accident

 On February 19, 1955 at 7:03 am, TWA flight 260 en route from Albuquerque, New Mexico to Santa Fe, New Mexico received an IFR clearance from the Albuquerque tower ("ATC clears TWA 260 for approach at the Santa Fe Airport via Victor 19 climb northbound on the back course of the ILS localizer").
 There were no further communications after the aircraft took off at 7:05.
-It was last seen in a high-speed shallow climb toward the cloud-shrouded Sandia Crest at an estimated altitude of above ground level.
+It was last seen in a high-speed shallow climb toward the cloud-shrouded Sandia Crest at an estimated altitude of 3,000 feet above ground level.

 At 7:13 the flight crashed into the Sandia Mountains killing all 13 passengers and three crew members on board.
 Authorities were not aware of the crash location until the next morning when a cargo pilot spotted the wreckage.
 Due to the complex mountainous terrain, several members of the New Mexico Mountain Club, along with Explorer Scouts and Boy Scouts, assisted Airmen and New Mexico State Police in the recovery efforts.
 This later led to the formation of the Albuquerque Mountain Rescue Council, a volunteer organization still active today.
 Mountaineers George Boatman and Frank Powers were the first people to reach the crash site.